succulent/acclaim_recovery_sdcard/README.md

 Initial pull and modify from whistlestop repo as a base.

 Other reference bases: android_device_bn_encore, android_device_motorola_targa, android_device_lge_p920.

-Instruction (assuming you have set your cm7 repo and have neccessary packages installed):
+Instructions on compiling CM7 for Nook Tablet (assuming you have set your cm7 repo and have neccessary packages installed):

 In your terminal, redirect to your cm7 build directory.
 - $ mkdir device/bn